- Our Businesses

 At the Hitachi Construction Machinery Group, we hold the Service Mechanic Competition in order to increase the service skills of mechanics who directly work on customers’ machinery.

-In FY2017, eight winners from eight regional competitions gathered at the technology training center to pit their machine maintenance knowledge, technological capabilities, and customer service expertise against one another.
-Two mechanics from Hitachi Construction Machinery Japan and CablePrice, were awarded the Most Valuable Service (MVS) award for having the highest scores in the four categories of academics, practical expertise, measurement, and reporting.
+In FY2018, 9 winners from 9 regional competitions gathered at the technology training center to pit their machine maintenance knowledge, technological capabilities, and customer service expertise against one another.
+Two mechanics from Hitachi Construction Machinery Japan , and Qingdao Chengri Construction Machinery, were awarded the Most Valuable Service (MVS) award for having the highest scores in the 4 categories of academics, practical expertise, measurement, and reporting.

 The HCM Group continues to improve the service and technical prowess of its dealers.